SeanTan7150/xpx-testnet-chain-onboarding/storage-tool/README.md

 1. Open storage tool `Settings` and click on `Copy Account Key` to copy your `Public Key`.

-2. Paste your `Public Key` to the empty string and run the code below:
+2. Paste your `Public Key` to the empty string and run the code below via `go-xpx-chain-sdk`:

 ```go
 package main